Project Description

 Final Product

 A rectangular handmade piece of fabric that can be used as a doily or place mat or hung on the wall as a decorative tapestry.
-Kindergarten through 3rd grade will create a decorative spider web wall hanging created on a decorated paper plate.
+Kindergarten through 3rd grade will decorate their cardboard loom and take home a completed wall hanging on the loom.

 Classes will also create a “group weaving” (with each student contributing) for the classroom teacher or school to display.